 Whoever eats this bread will live forever

 Eternal life requires consuming the living bread, which is the body and the blood of Jesus.
 The physical food can keep our life only until death.
 Whereas the bread that Jesus gives is for the nourishment of our eternal soul.
 The following verses emphasize this.

 The bread I shall give is my own flesh and I will give it for the life of the world

-Jesus fulfilled his promise of giving his flesh as bread and blood as drink for us at the last supper, followed by his sacrifice on the cross.
+Jesus fulfilled his promise of giving his flesh as bread and blood as drink for us at the Last Supper, followed by his sacrifice on the cross.
 “The Lord Jesus, on the night he was handed over, took bread, and, after he had given thanks, broke it and said, ‘This is my body that is for you.
 Do this in remembrance of me.’
 In the same way also the cup, after supper, saying, ‘This cup is the new covenant in my blood.
 Do this, as often as you drink it, in remembrance of me’” (1 Cor 11:23-25).
-The next day, Jesus physically did his one and only sacrifice (Heb 10:14) where he let his enemies rip his flesh and shed his blood.
-That was for the remission of the original sin and for our sanctification.
-Thus, God fulfilled his promise of a Saviour made to Adam and the chosen people of his descendants.
+The next day, Jesus physically offered his one and only sacrifice (Heb 10:14) where he let his enemies rip his flesh and shed his blood.
+That was for the remission of Original Sin and for our sanctification.
+Thus, God fulfilled His promise of a Saviour made to Adam and the chosen people of his descendants.
 This sacrifice was to regain eternal life for all people who will accept Jesus’ call.
-“He is expiation for our sins, and not for our sins only but for those of the whole world” (1 John 2:2).
+“He is expiation for our sins and, not for our sins only, but for those of the whole world” (1 Jn 2:2).